There are a lot of people who aspire to be self-employed and manage their own business, and those working in the field of nutrition are no exception.

 Share your knowledge

-Whether it is through leading workshops or blogging, sharing your knowledge with a wider target audience will help you gain credibility and attract more potential clients.
+Whether it is through leading workshops or blogging, sharing your expertise with a broader target audience will help you gain credibility and attract more potential clients.
 The more efficiently you do it, the better it will be for your business.

-Even though it is helpful to get in touch with other dietitians, you should spend some time networking – in person, on LinkedIn, and at conferences, workshops, etc. – with those who could recommend you to their own patients, friends, family, and associates.
+You should also spend some time networking – in person, on LinkedIn, and at conferences, workshops, etc. – with those who could recommend you to their own patients, friends, family, and associates.

 Go farther than individual patients

-In order to maximise the success of your nutrition practice in 2018, think of all the ways you can use your nutrition acumen.
-You may consider partnering with local business to conduct nutrition seminars for their workers as part of a corporate health initiative.
+To maximize the success of your nutrition practice in 2020, think of all the ways you can use your nutrition acumen.
+You may consider partnering with local businesses to conduct nutrition seminars for their workers as part of a corporate health initiative.

 Continue broadening your horizons